 So, getting back to why complexity is your friend – or to put it another way, your competitive advantage.
 Complexity in automotive, whether in technology (autonomous, electrification, and mobility services), or process domains (design, manufacture and utilization), offers paths to solving new challenges in ways not possible before.
 This equates to differentiation and opportunity for everyone in the supply chain.
 Without complexity, we are left with commodity.
 The holistic digital twin is the pathway to turning that complexity into competitive advantage at the chip level, the vehicle level, and even at the level of smart cities.
 All complexity here is interrelated, and having design solutions that blur the boundaries between chip, embedded systems, mechanical systems, manufacturing and utilization is the key.
-This is exactly what Siemens offers.
+This is exactly what Siemens offers with the Xcelerator portfolio.

 The applications and design rules are different between engineering domains.
 An IC and a vehicle electrical architecture have different design constraints and challenges, but the methodology is the same.
 Understand the trade-offs and find the optimum design solution virtually, work across domains and co-design electrical, mechanical and software systems, prove it works in a digital format before committing to physical prototypes.
 And set first-pass success as your goal.
 Having common data sources, combined with flexible adaptable systems offering real insight via the data, and making this available within an open, modern ecosystem is how we can all turn complexity into a competitive advantage.
 This is where today meets tomorrow.